MarcelRobeer/explabox/paper/paper.md

 # Summary

 Developed to meet the practical machine learning (ML) auditing requirements of the Netherlands National Police, `Explabox` is an open-source Python toolkit that implements a standardized four-step analysis workflow: *explore*, *examine*, *explain* and *expose*.
-The framework transforms models and data (*ingestibles*) into interpretable reports and visualizations (*digestibles*), covering everything from data statistics and performance metrics to local/global explanations, and sensitivity testing for fairness, robustness and security.
+The framework transforms models and data (*ingestibles*) into interpretable reports and visualizations (*digestibles*), covering everything from data statistics and performance metrics to local and global explanations, and sensitivity testing for fairness, robustness and security.
 Designed for developers, testers, and auditors, `Explabox` operationalizes the entire audit lifecycle in a reproducible manner.
 The initial release is focused on text classification and regression models, with plans for future expansion.
 Code and documentation are available open-source at [https://explabox.readthedocs.io](https://explabox.readthedocs.io/en/stable).

 # Statement of need